Huegoxaga/notes/finance/related-concepts.md

   - "excess" cash is not used in the following investment
   - It assumes all unused excess cash uses `MARR` and all investment related cash flow uses `ERR`
     - From an investor perspective, outflow uses `ERR`, inflow uses `MARR`
-  - It simply the cash flows by picking out the "excess" cash flow and combine its future value with other cash flow
+  - It simplify the cash flows by picking out the "excess" cash flow and combine its future value with other cash flow, so there will be only one sign change in cash flow diagram and it yields only one solution
   - To estimate `ERR`, take net receipts forward at the `MARR` and equating to net disbursements taken forward at the `ERR` rate
+    - calculate the interest rate when the future value of each inflows equals the future value of each outflows
+    - For investor model, all inflows uses `MARR`, all outflows use `approx ERR`
   - When solving for `IRR`, multiple solutions might happen, then it's a good time to use `ERR`
     - Simple investment often have one solution, it is characterized by one or more periods of cash outflows, followed by one or more periods of cash inflows, because based on the Descartes' rule, there is only one solution
   - `IRR` doesn't differentiate cash flow types and all cash flow uses the same `IRR` for time value conversion